Page loading ... Please wait.

 bibliography

-Molasses Cookies Recipe
+Molasses Cookies Recipe & Video

 Printer Friendly Page

-Molasses Cookies may be a year round favorite, but they are especially popular during the Holiday season.
+Molasses Cookies are a year round favorite, but they are especially popular during the Holiday season.
 This highly addictive, sugar coated cookie has a nice combination of dark brown sugar and molasses which pairs perfectly with ground cinnamon, ginger and cloves.
 They have a rich spicy flavor and a soft and chewy texture that causes my kids to eat them by the handfuls.

 Besides molasses, these Molasses Cookies are fragrant with ground cinnamon, ginger, and cloves.
 All these spices have aromas that are warm and fragrant, yet each has its own distinctive flavor.
 Ground cinnamon is described accurately in Jill Norman excellent book "Herbs & Spices", "a warm, agreeably sweet, woody aroma that is delicate yet intense; the taste is fragrant and warm with hints of clove and citrus".
 Ground ginger could be described as peppery with a subtle lemon flavor and ground cloves are wonderfully rich and spicy.
 Since ground spices have a fairly short shelf life it is best to buy in small quantities from a bulk food store that has a high turnover.
 The added advantage of buying them this way is that they are a lot cheaper than buying those small glass bottles from your local grocery store.
 Always store your spices in a cool dry place, away from heat (it is not a good idea to store them by the stove).